Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications

 \subsection{Transition Delay}

-As we showed in Figure~\ref{fig:op_phases}, there exist delays when the system transitions from one phase to another.
-These delays were denoted as Idle Phase to Alert Phase (I2A) and Alert Phase to Sampling Phase (A2S).
-In this section, we study and reduce the duration of these delays for the two energy-efficiency methods explained above.

-Using the periodic association method, although a larger value of $t_{p}$ results in a deeper sleep phase, it also affects the nodes' responsiveness to commands.
+Using the periodic association method, although a larger value of $t_{p}$ results in a deeper sleep mode, the larger value also affects the nodes' responsiveness to commands.
 Assuming the command packet sent by the server can be generated at any time, the delay of command reception by a node is a uniform random variable in the range $[0, t_{p}]$ second.
 Using the extended-period beacon reception method, the delay of receiving the command is a uniform random variable in the range $[0, l\times 0.1024 ]$ second.
-Before presenting methods to reduce these delays, we introduce a definition of transition delay that makes it independent of command packet generation instance: \textit{we define transition delay as the interval between instances of the first and last node in the network receiving a command packet}.
+We introduce a definition of transition delay that makes it independent of command packet generation instance: \textit{transition delay is defined as the interval between the time instances the first and last node in the network receive a command packet}.

 When using the periodic association method, Figure~\ref{fig:trans_delay_per_asc}(a) shows that the transition delay is $t_{p} - D_{asc}$.